 Wide open there is light falloff of roughly 2.1 EV, stopped down to f/1.4 this improves to 1.5 EV, stopped down to f/2.0 it is 1.0 EV and further improves to 0.6 EV at f/8.0.
 These values are slightly lower (better) compared to the competition in this class.
 You can correct this in Lightroom, but there is no profile yet.

-Very fast lenses usually show a significant amount of mechanical vignetting.
-Without going too much into technical details mechanical vignetting leads to the truncation of light circles towards the borders of the frame.
+Very fast lenses usually show a significant amount of optical vignetting.
+Without going too much into technical details optical vignetting leads to the truncation of light circles towards the borders of the frame.

-In the center of the frame almost every lens will render a perfect circle, but only lenses with very low mechanical vignetting will keep this shape in the corners.
+In the center of the frame almost every lens will render a perfect circle, but only lenses with very low optical vignetting will keep this shape in the corners.

 So in the following comparison we move from the center (left) to the extreme corner (right) and see how the shape of the light circle changes.